Cynthia Estlund: Career

 Estlund teaches labor law, employment law, and property law and has published numerous articles on the subject of labor and employment.
 In her book Working Together: How Workplace Bonds Strengthen a Diverse Democracy (Oxford University Press 2003), she argued that the workplace is a site of both comparatively successful integration and intense cooperation and sociability, and explored the implications for democratic theory and for labor and employment law.
 She has over twenty publications in peer-reviewed journals, including the leading law reviews.

-Estlund graduated from Lawrence University with a B.A. in government, summa cum laude in 1978.
-She then studied government programs for working parents in Sweden as a Thomas J. Watson Fellow.
-She earned her J.D. at Yale Law School in 1983 and was a Notes Editor for the Yale Law Journal.
-After a judicial clerkship with Judge Patricia M. Wald on the U.S. Court of Appeals for the D.C.
-Circuit, Estlund reported on the prosecution of human rights abuses in Argentina as a J. Roderick MacArthur Fellow.
-She practiced law for several years, primarily with the labor law firm of Bredhoff & Kaiser.